rxsio/firo-docs/docs/resources/contribution/writing-documentation.md

 !!! note

     The title and authors are mandatory fields that must be included in the page metadata.
+Author's email address should be put after `,`.

 !!! example